uwilli/spacemouse-python/README.md

 1. Install dependencies (see Dependencies)
 2. Configure access rights to USB device (see Ubuntu USB devices access rights)
-3. Change product and vendor id member variables in spaceMouseProWireless class.
+3. Change product and vendor id standard arguments in spaceMouseProWireless class init function.
+Or pass your id's when creating the spacemouse object.
 4. Run the demo.py script
    - Note : The escape key of the mouse terminates the demo program.